 Professor Leif Wenar

-Leif Wenar holds the Chair of Ethics at King’s College London.
+Leif Wenar holds the Chair of Philosophy & Law at King’s College London.

 After earning his Bachelor’s degree from Stanford, he went to Harvard to study with John Rawls, and wrote his doctoral thesis on property rights with Robert Nozick and T.M.
 Scanlon.
 He has worked in the UK since 1997.

-He has been a Visiting Professor at the Princeton Department of Politics; a Visiting Professor and a Fellow at the Princeton University Center for Human Values; a Visiting Professor at the Stanford University Center on Ethics in Society; a Visiting Fellow at the Australian National University School of Philosophy; a Fellow of the Center for Ethics and Public Affairs at The Murphy Institute of Political Economy, and a Fellow of the Program on Justice and the World Economy at The Carnegie Council on Ethics and International Affairs.
+He has been William H. Bonsall Visiting Professor in the Stanford Philosophy Department; a Visiting Professor at the Stanford University Center on Ethics in Society; a Visiting Professor at the Princeton Department of Politics; a Visiting Professor and a Fellow at the Princeton University Center for Human Values; a Visiting Fellow at the Australian National University School of Philosophy; a Fellow of the Center for Ethics and Public Affairs at The Murphy Institute of Political Economy, and a Fellow of the Program on Justice and the World Economy at The Carnegie Council on Ethics and International Affairs.

-• Justice: Most of Wenar’s scholarly writings have focused on the work of John Rawls.
-He also co-edited the autobiographical volume Hayek on Hayek.
+- Justice and Ethics: Most of his scholarly work has focused on the deeper themes in the writings of John Rawls.
+He also co-edited the collection Giving Well: The Ethics of Philanthropy and the autobiographical volume Hayek on Hayek.

-Several published papers on these topics, and links to the Clean Trade project for improving international trade in natural resources, can be found at wenar.info
+More information on the Clean Trade project for improving international trade in natural resources can be found at cleantrade.org

-• “Poverty is No Pond: Challenges for the Affluent” in Giving Well: The Ethics of Philanthropy ed.
-T. Pogge, P. Illingworth and L. Wenar (Oxford, 2011).
+- 'Poverty is No Pond: Challenges for the Affluent' in Giving Well: The Ethics of Philanthropy (Oxford, 2011).